⚠️ Please note: we are currently working on updating our tax guidance for 2020/21

 Our employment section explains when an emergency tax code may be applied.
 This tends to occur when you start a new job.

-But emergency codes can also be used when taxing money taken out of pensions under the flexible pensions rules.
+Emergency codes can also be used when taxing money taken out of pensions under the flexible pensions rules.
 This might be the case if you take money out in lump sums (rather than as a pension income), either regularly or irregularly, or if you take the whole amount of a pension pot as a lump sum.
 You may need to watch out as you may not pay the right tax at the right time.
 Read our separate guidance on this.

 There is general information for employees and pensioners about who gets a PAYE coding notice in the employment section.
+You should just get a single coding notice for all of your sources of income that are taxed under PAYE.

 How do I check my PAYE coding notice?